jacobmoe/blorg/README.md

 #### Tables

 If the first character of a line is a pipe, it will be interpreted as a table, both by org-mode and blorg.
-Org-mode tables are super cool.
+Org-mode tables are super cool, FYI.

 ```
 |   col1 |      col2 |  col3 |